Claudia gens: Origin

-Clausus, who exchanged his Sabine name for the Latin Appius Claudius, was enrolled among the patricians, and given a seat in the Senate, quickly becoming one of its most influential members.Suetonius, "The Life of Tiberius", 1.
+Clausus, who exchanged his Sabine name for the Latin Appius Claudius, was enrolled among the patricians, and given a seat in the Senate, quickly becoming one of its most influential members.
 His descendants were granted a burial site at the foot of the Capitoline Hill, and his followers allotted land on the far side of the Anio, where they formed the core of what became the "Old Claudian" tribe.

 The emperor Claudius is said to have referred to these traditions in a speech made before the senate, in which he argued in favor of admitting Gauls to that body.
 "My ancestors, the most ancient of whom was made at once a citizen and a noble of Rome, encourage me to govern by the same policy of transferring to this city all conspicuous merit, wherever found."
 By imperial times, the influence of the Claudii was so great that the poet Virgil flattered them by a deliberate anachronism.
 In his Aeneid, he makes Attius Clausus a contemporary of Aeneas, to whose side he rallies with a host of quirites, or spearmen.

 The nomen Claudius, originally Clausus, is usually said to be derived from the Latin adjective claudus, meaning "lame".
 As a cognomen, Claudus is occasionally found in other gentes.
 However, since there is no tradition that any of the early Claudii were lame, the nomen might refer to some ancestor of Attius Clausus.
 It could also have been metaphorical, or ironic, and the possibility remains that this derivation is erroneous.
-The metathesis of Clausus into Claudius, and its common by-form, Clodius, involves the alternation of 'o' and 'au', which seems to have been common in words of Sabine origin.
-The alternation of 's' and 'd' occurs in words borrowed from Greek: Latin rosa from Greek rhodon; but in this instance clausus or *closus is a Sabine word becoming clod- in Latin.
-The name could have come from Greek settlers in Latium, but there is no evidence in favor of this hypothesis.Dictionnaire étymologique de la langue latine, p.
-126.
+The change from Clausus to Claudius, and its common by-form, Clodius, involves the alternation of "o" and "au", which seems to have been common in words of Sabine origin.
+The alternation of "s" and "d" occurs in words borrowed from Greek: Latin rosa from Greek rhodon; but in this instance clausus or *closus is a Sabine word becoming clod- in Latin.
+The name could have come from Greek settlers in Latium, but there is no evidence in favor of this hypothesis.